Give AI agents

 Ciphertext, a salt, a nonce, and a one-way verifier.
 That’s the whole row.

 Encryption happens in your browser via the Web Crypto API.
 The server stores only AES-256-GCM ciphertext plus the values needed to authorize retrieval — it cannot derive the key, the passphrase, or the plaintext.
+Don’t take our word for it: verify this claim yourself in 5 minutes →

 - Your agent called